leighleighleigh/nix-hailort/README.md

 # Work In Progress

-A NixOS Module to build the [Hailo RT driver and library](https://github.com/hailo-ai/hailort)
+A NixOS Module to build the [library and configure the driver](https://github.com/hailo-ai/hailort)

+Note: This currently does not build or install the driver